Peeragogy/Peeragogy.github.io/practice.md

 one question won’t be enough, but you can repeat the process: turning something that is too large or too ephemeral to tackle directly into a collection of smaller, specific, manageable tasks that you can learn something from.
-Maintain an overall project to keep track of how the smaller pieces relate to the bigger picture.
-If you have a fairly specific idea about what you want to do, but you’re finding it difficult to get it done, don’t just ask for advice: recruit material help (cf. ).
+Maintain an overall project **Roadmap** to keep track of how the smaller pieces relate to the bigger picture.
+If you have a fairly specific idea about what you want to do, but you’re finding it difficult to get it done, don’t just ask for advice: recruit material help (cf. **Carrying capacity**).

 #### Rationale